Mary Overstreet of Portraits, Inc.

 A Nashville native, Mary graduated from The Harpeth Hall School and then Vanderbilt University.
 In addition to her efforts with Portraits, Inc., Mary stays active as a key volunteer in the Nashville area and is a proud supporter of Cheekwood Estate and Gardens and Frist Art Museum.

-Together, Mary and her husband Charles have 5 daughters, 2 sons-in-law, and two grandbabies.
+Together, Mary and her husband Charles have five daughters, two sons-in-law, and five granddaughters.

 Bebe Barnard, President of Portraits, Inc. says this of Mary…